bracke/bracke/_posts/2016-01-31-Fix-Bonobo-Problem.md

 How to fix 'protocol error: bad line length character: &lt;!DO' problem with the Bonobo Git Server.
 <!--more-->
 ### The Problem
-When push changes to a project on the Bonobo Git server it fails with the following message:
+When I push changes to a project on the Bonobo Git server, it fails with the following message:

 ```bash
 protocol error: bad line length character: <!DO
 ```

-It happens only with large commits.
+It only happens with large commits.

 ### The Solution